 - Lightweight – Carbon fiber canoes are another option that is incredibly lightweight.
 This makes the canoes ideal for racing.

-- Customization – The process of using a carbon fiber composite makes it possible for canoers to have a unique design for their boats.
-This This unique feature allows canoe builders to create distinctive racing canoes.
+- Customization – The process of using a carbon fiber composite makes it possible for canoe makers to have a unique design for their boats.
+This unique feature allows canoe builders to create distinctive racing canoes.

-Like Kevlar canoes, carbon fiber canoes offer speed and easy portaging.
+Like Kevlar canoes, lightweight carbon fiber canoes offer speed and easy portaging.

 Cons of Carbon Fiber Canoes